 - Knowledge: Knowledge is all of the technical information.
 High school, college, on-the job training.
-The items that came up in this category included Graduate Degrees, Knowledge, and Intelligence.
+The items that came up in this category included Graduate Degrees, Knowledge, Intelligence, Wisdom, etc.

 - Skills: Skills are the abilities to apply the knowledge in the “real world”.
 Items that came up in this category included Time Management, People Skills, Communication Skills, Delegation, and the like.